 The journey we’ve been on with Rory since figuring out a few months ago that she officially has apraxia has been such a learning experience including driving through a tropical storm to get a diagnosis and successfully navigating the Medicaid application process to get her CMS insurance to cover the extensive therapy she needs.

 Throughout these few months I have read a lot of books that have opened my eyes to apraxia, sensory processing disorder, behavior modification, and the latest, the Nemechek Protocol.
 Neme-what, you might be thinking?
 This was certainly new to me, too.

 I really do believe that there are “signs” put out there from the universe that we really need to see, so I tend to fall down rabbit holes quite frequently in the various Facebook groups I’m a part of, exploring various disorders, treatments, and especially success stories to see if they might be that one magic bullet Rory really needs me to find.
 Some have nothing to do with her, others are discredited with some research, but this one?
 I just couldn’t ignore it.

 Someone in my Gemiini Facebook group posted about the amazing results their child had been having using the Nemechek Protocol along with a link to The Nemechek Autism and Developmental Disorder Support Group on Facebook.
-I was intrigued because a big part of the protocol is using fish oils, which we’d learned about in our CHERAB group from the wonderful Lisa Geng and had been trying for the part few months with some results (increased babbling and sound production) but not the huge gains we’d been hoping for.
+I was intrigued because a big part of the protocol is using fish oils, which we’d learned about in our CHERAB group Lisa Geng and had been trying for the part few months with some results (increased babbling and sound production) but not the huge gains we’d been hoping for.
 Nemechek has some slight, but in my opinion important, differences and additions, namely the addition of inulin fiber to repair gut imbalance and the reduction of omega-6 oils that cause inflammation.

 I joined the Facebook group and immediately posted to find out if any of the other parents had success with apraxia.
 Here’s what I asked: